igsb/PEDIA-TNAMSE/README.md

 ![VarFish](https://github.com/igsb/PEDIA-TNAMSE/blob/main/image/Enhancing_applicability_of_PEDIA.svg)

-Please install the VarFish to enable the variant analysis.
+Please install VarFish to enable the variant analysis.

 VarFish requires integration with the PEDIA middleware to access GestaltMatcher and PEDIA services.
 Refer to the documentation provided in the PEDIA middleware repository for instructions on connecting VarFish with the middleware